adriandarian/spectra/SECURITY.md

 ### Credential Management

-md2jira requires Jira API credentials to function.
+spectra requires Jira API credentials to function.
 Please follow these best practices:

 #### ✅ Do